The BA 3 Step Process

 - Building trust and rapport rapidly

-- Effective debriefing and listening skills
+- Effective open listening skills

 - Relaxation and guided visualisation